c4a-ri/dialbb/docs/document-en/source/05_framework.md

 ```

-<session separation> is a string stareging with `----init`.
+`<session separation>` is a string stareging with `----init`.

-The test script receives system utterance by inputting <user speech> to the application in turn.
+The test script receives system utterance by inputting `<user speech>` to the application in turn.
 If the system utterances differ from the script's system utterances, a warning is issued.
-When the test is finished, the dialog can be output in the same format as the test scenario, including the output system utterances.
+When the test is finished, the dialogues can be output in the same format as the test scenario, including the output system utterances.
 By comparing the test scenario with the output file, changes in responses can be examined.